Edward Chamberlain, Ph.D.

 • Foreign Language & Area Studies Fellowship ($25,000), awarded by the I.U.
 Center of Latin American & Caribbean Studies, April 2007.

-"A Constellation of Intimacies: Parallels Between the Struggles of Today and Tomorrow in Cunningham’s Specimen Days,” Special Issue on Science Fiction, Writing from Below, forthcoming in 2018.
+• "A Constellation of Intimacies: Parallels Between the Struggles of Today and Tomorrow in Cunningham’s Specimen Days,” Writing from Below, 2018.

-"Beyond the Domestic Sphere: Desire, Intimacy, and Other Feelings in Collections of Queer Testimonios,” Special Issue on Family in Culture and Literature, Pacific Coast Philology, Forthcoming in 2018.
+• "Beyond the Domestic Sphere: Desire, Intimacy, and Other Feelings in Collections of Queer Testimonios,” Pacific Coast Philology, 2018.
+255-271.